iranl/nuki_hub/README.md

   - large amounts of keypad codes, timecontrol or authorization entries
   - Developing/debugging Nuki devices and/or Nuki Hub

-  An ESP32-S3 with 2MB of PSRAM or more (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8)
+An ESP32-S3 with 2MB of PSRAM or more (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8) (or ESP32-P4, see note below)

-- In general when buying a new device when size and a couple of dollars more or less are not an issue: An ESP32-S3 with 2MB of PSRAM or more.<br>
+- In general when buying a new device when size and a couple of dollars more or less are not an issue: An ESP32-S3 with 2MB of PSRAM or more (or ESP32-P4, see note below).<br>

 The ESP32-S3 is a dual-core CPU with many GPIO's, ability to enlarge RAM using PSRAM, ability to connect Ethernet modules over SPI and optionally power the device with a PoE splitter.
 The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 and the ability to connect over WIFI6 (C6)

+Note: The ESP32-P4 is even more powerfull than the ESP32-S3 and is probably the best, fastest and most feature rich ESP32 device available in 2025.<br>
+As the developers don't own one (yet) we can't test NukiHub on it yet and can't recommend it unreservedly as such at this time.

 ## Feature comparison Nuki Hub vs. Nuki Bridge